alpha01/reconquista-timeline/timeline.md

 # Kingdom of Leon / Galicia (910-1230) / County of Castile and Portugal
 - 934 Leon Battle of Simancas, Ramiro II army is victorious.
 Caliph Abd al-Rahman III orders the execution of his defeated commanders
 - 1035-1065 Leon Fernando I "El Magno" inherits the County of Castile from his father Sancho III of Navarra
+- 09/1037 Leon Battle of Tamarón, Castilian forces under Count Fernando I defeat the Leonese forces.
+King Bermudo III of León is killed in battle.
+With no heir to the Leonese crown, kingship is passed to his sister Sancha of León, wife to Fernando I of Castile, thus Fernando I becomes King of León
+- 1055 Leon Fernando I becomes the first Christian monarch to impose "parias" tribute onto Muslim taifas
 - 1055 Leon Cities of Lamego and Viseu are captured by Fernando I of León
 - 1064 Leon City of Coimbra is captured by Fernando I of León, extending Portuguese frontier
 - 1065-1109 Leon Alfonso VI "El Bravo" becomes the King of León
 - 1085 Leon Alfonso VI of León and Castile captures the important city of Toledo
 - 1085 Leon Alfonso VI of León and Castile proclaims himself "Emperor of Spain"
-- 1147 Leon Siege of Almería, city is captured by Alfonso VII with the aid of crusaders
+- 10/1147 Leon Siege of Almería, city is captured by Alfonso VII with the aid of Catalan and Genoese crusaders

 # Kingdom of Castile (1065-1230)
 - 07/1195 Castilla Battle of Alarcos, Christian forces under Alfonso VIII of Castile suffer catastrophic defeat by Almohad Caliphate